Why become a foster or kinship carer

 It is important that you sit down with your partner, your children or any other significant people in your life to consider the impact that fostering may have.

-Here are some questions you may like to ask:
+Here are some questions you may like to ask if you are considering becoming a foster or kinship carer:

 - What other stresses are there on our family at the current time?